sandshrewmetaprotocols/alkanes-docs/docs/developers/intro.md

 ---
 sidebar_position: 1
-title: Introduction to Alkanes Development
+title: Intro to Alkanes Development
 description: Build powerful smart contracts and DeFi applications natively on Bitcoin with Alkanes - the first native smart contract platform for Bitcoin.
 Learn how to create AMMs, lending protocols, and more.
 keywords:
   - Bitcoin smart contracts